Special thanks to Edward “Buddy” King for his contributions to this article!

 Nebraska’s First Radio Station

-Then in 1970, a group of African American investors teamed up to buy KOWH.
-A 1970 JET magazine article reported that the company, called Reconciliation, Inc., had 21 Black investors, many with local roots, including NBA star Bob Gibson, NFL star Gayle Sayers, and NBA star Bob Boozer, along with a few white investors.
+In 1970, a group of African American investors was led by Dr. Rodney Wead (b 1935) to team up and buy KOWH.
+A 1970 JET magazine article reported that the company, called Reconciliation, Inc., had 21 Black investors, many with local roots, including NBA star Bob Gibson (b 1935), NFL star Gayle Sayers (b 1943), and NBA star Bob Boozer (1937-2012).
+Also involved were Charlene Gibson (Bob’s wife); attorney Wilbur Phillips; and local activist journalist Charles Washington.
+Washington was responsible for securing support from late philanthropist Susan Buffet (1932-2004) and C.M.
+“Nick” Newman (1943-1977), a president of Hinky Dinky Food Stores.
 The station played jazz, R&B and soul music, and reportedly reached 70,000 African Americans in Nebraska, Iowa and Missouri.
 Showing its ties with real-time community leaders, Charles B. Washington was integral in the founding of the station, too.

 Buying the station was a coup for Omaha’s African American community.
 As Nebraska’s first radio station, it featured country, folk, western and other music popular with white people.
 After World War II, it literally profited off middle class white culture, which relies on conformity and familiarity, by churning out pop music as the city’s first Top 40 station.